When is a Care and Protection order made?

 In certain circumstances, such as urgency, a meeting is not required.
 A Family Care meeting is also not required where a temporary guardianship instrument or restraining notice is issued for a child whose parent or guardian is found guilty of a qualifying offence [s 27(2a)].
 A qualifying offence is defined under section 44A and includes the offences such as murder, manslaughter, criminal neglect, causing serious harm, committed by the parent or guardian against a child victim when they were parent or guardian to the child victim.

-People who can be invited to the meeting are the child him or herself; the parents or guardians; family members; approved support persons for the parents/guardians; a Families SA worker and anyone who has had a close association with the child (such as a teacher) [See ss 30-31 in relation to those people who may be invited and those who are expected to attend].
+People who can be invited to the meeting are the child him or herself; the parents or guardians; family members; approved support persons for the parents/guardians; a Department for Child Protection worker and anyone who has had a close association with the child (such as a teacher) [See ss 30-31 in relation to those people who may be invited and those who are expected to attend].

 The Care and Protection Coordinator convenes the meeting [s 29].
 The coordinator must gather the views of all interested parties and convey them to everyone at the meeting and ensure that enough information is given about the risk to the child [s 32].
 The approach is to be firm and direct, to leave the parties in no doubt as to the nature and extent of the Department’s concerns.
 Once the information is given, the parents, guardians and family members can privately discuss and decide their own arrangements for the child’s care and protection.
 After an agreement has been reached (preferrably by consensus) it is conveyed to the meeting.